Eatontown, New Jersey: Education

-Memorial Middle School with 220 students in grades 7 and 8.
+Memorial Middle School with 178 students in grades 7–8.

 Public school students in ninth through twelfth grades attend Monmouth Regional High School, located in Tinton Falls.
-The high school is part of the Monmouth Regional High School District, which also serves students from Shrewsbury Township and Tinton Falls, along with students from Naval Weapons Station Earle.
-As of the 2018–19 school year, the high school had an enrollment of 972 students and 91.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.7:1.
+The high school is part of the Monmouth Regional High School District, which also serves students from Shrewsbury Township and Tinton Falls.
+As of the 2022–23 school year, the high school had an enrollment of 938 students and 93.1 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.1:1.
 Seats on the nine-member board of education for the high school district are allocated based on the population of the constituent municipalities, with three seats allocated to Eatontown.

 Eatontown is also home to Hawkswood School, a school founded in 1976 that serves the educational needs of disabled students in the area "with complex, multiple disabilities, including autism".

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 50.45 mi of roadways, of which 36.84 mi were maintained by the municipality, 5.82 mi by Monmouth County and 7.79 mi by the New Jersey Department of Transportation.

 Several state highways pass through Eatontown.
-These include the freeway portion of Route 18 in the southwestern part of the borough, Route 35 and Route 36 in the center of the borough, and Route 71 in the north.
-Major county roads that pass through Eatontown include CR 537 and CR 547.
+These include Route 18 in the southwestern part of the borough, Route 35 and Route 36 in the center of the borough, and Route 71 in the north.
+Major county roads that pass through Eatontown include County Route 537 and County Route 547.

 The Garden State Parkway, the largest highway in Monmouth County, is accessible just outside the borough in neighboring Tinton Falls at exit 105.